Peatral/Godot-Map-Generator/README.md

 The custom addon is located [here](https://github.com/Peatral/faster-geometry-2d-godot).

 ## Screenshots
-The menu is fully internationalized in german and english.
+The menu is fully translated in german and english.
 ![The menu](assets/screenshots/menu.png)
 A generated island.
 A selected cell is highlighted and information about that cell are displayed on the left or drawn directly over the island.
 ![An island](assets/screenshots/island.png)